Hawala: Regulation

 Following the September 11 attacks in 2001, international organizations responsible for counterterrorism and enforcing laws against money laundering have directed their efforts on identifying problems within the hawala, as well as other remittance systems.
 The First International Conference on Hawala in May 2002 published the Regulatory Frameworks for Hawala and Other Remittance Systems.
 The International Monetary Fund (IMF) contributed a chapter, in which informal value transfer systems were considered.
 According to the IMF, countries with limited financial services experience macroeconomic consequences because residents rely heavily on informal fund transfer systems.
 Informal value transfer systems share common characteristics, including anonymity and lack of regulation or official scrutiny.
 Therefore informal value transfer systems may be susceptible to use by criminal organizations for money laundering and terrorist financing.

 Procedure

-In the most basic variant of the hawala system, money is transferred via a network of hawala brokers, or hawaladars, without actually moving money.
-According to the author Sam Vaknin, there are large hawaladar operators with networks of middlemen in cities across many countries, but most hawaladars are small businesses who work at hawala as a sideline or moonlighting operation.

-In general, the process of hawala operates as follows: